johnnyflinn/ngCytoscape/README.md

 $scope.graph.fit(); //Pan and zooms the graph to fit to a collection.
 ```
 #### Adding a removing nodes / edges
-Just push the node / edge object into your $scope.elements array.
+Just extend the node / edge object onto your $scope.elements object.
+Removing a node WILL remove it's connected edges from the graph, but WILL NOT remove them from your $scope.elements object.
-IMPORTANT: Edges must have target and source nodes already defined.
-Make sure you add nodes before adding edges.

 #### Data Object
 The data property of nodes and edges are $watched.
 Any changes to data will automatically updated in cytoscape.